codenjoyme/codenjoy-sampletext/src/main/webapp/resources/sampletext/help/dojorena-manual-en.md

 [here](/codenjoy-contest/rest/settings/player).
 Please ask Sensei about current game settings.
 You can find Sensei in the chat that the organizers have provided to discuss issues.

-## Hints

-The first task is to write a websocket client that connects to the server.
-Then get the hero on the field to obey commands.
-This will prepare the player for the main game.
-The main goal is to play a meaningful game and win.

 ## Client and API